input-output-hk/cardano-documentation/README.md

 ## Creating PRs and suggesting changes to this repository

-If you would like to suggest an improvement to this documentation please create an issue or checkout a feature branch with with your changes and then create a pull request into the `staging` branch.
+To suggest an improvement to this repository please create an issue or checkout a feature branch with your changes and then create a pull request into the `staging` branch.